Expert advice

 What Is Carpet Grooming and Why Is It the Last Step?

 Grooming lifts and aligns the damp pile after extraction so the carpet dries faster and more evenly, looks renewed, and any protector is distributed uniformly.
-Why budget cleaners skip this finishing step.
+Why this finishing step is the one most often skipped.

 Deodorising vs Masking a Smell: The Difference